duckietown/duckietown-lx/braitenberg/README.md

     dts exercises test --duckiebot_name YOUR_DUCKIEBOT

-If you remember the video lecture, this is the modality "everything runs on the robot".
+This is the modality "everything runs on the robot".

 You can also test using